How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Several backpacks or jackets
+2+ backpacks or zippered jackets

 Steps: